Interview: Kate Von @ City & Shore Magazine

 By Jane Wollman Rusoff

-A 2016 Cutthroat Kitchen winner on Food Network – known as Kate Von – has a degree in holistic nutrition and has had appointments as a private chef to some of the nation’s most high-profile VIPs, including the Kennedy and Shriver families, with whom she traveled the world.
+A 2016 Cutthroat Kitchen winner on Food Network – known as Kate Von – has a degree in holistic nutrition and has had appointments as staff to some of the nation’s most high-profile VIPs, including the Kennedy and Shriver families, with whom she traveled the world.